zhenglinpan/LCMFTN-pytorch/README.md

 </p>

 ## Dataset
-You need prepare your own dataset.
+You need tp prepare your own dataset.
+In my dataset, 1k pairs were engaged, stride=6, width=12.

 ## Modification